DanielCondeTorres/Quantum-Quirks-Unraveling-Protein-Folding-Through-an-Advanced-Interface./README.md

 * w > 0: aminoacids repel the solvent
 * w < 0:  aminoacids interact on average attractively with the solvent

-* Exchange energy: is the phase 1 - phase 2 interaction
-    * penalty_back: A penalty parameter used to penalize turns along the same axis.
-This term is used to eliminate sequences where the same axis is chosen twice in a row.
-In this way we do not allow for a chain to fold back into itself.
-    * penalty_chiral: A penalty parameter used to impose the right chirality.
-    * penalty_1: A penalty parameter used to penalize local overlap between beads within a nearest neighbor contact.